HaveFunTrading/boomnet/README.md

 `EndpointFactory` holds connection configuration and lifecycle policy. `IOService` retains each registered factory across reconnects and exposes its live endpoint through `ActiveEndpoint` for application I/O.
+Each registration occupies one table slot containing its factory and either pending DNS state or an active endpoint.
+A queue of handles schedules pending work.
+Selectors access active endpoints through `ActiveEndpointLookup`, without knowing about factories or DNS queries.
+The service assigns a fresh selector token to each connection so late notifications from an old connection cannot affect its replacement.

 ## Protocols
 The aim is to support a variety of protocols, including WebSocket, HTTP, and FIX.